tc39/proposal-type-annotations/README.md

   Moreover, TC39 may wish in the future to define such a type system itself, and may not want to be costrained by TypeScript's syntax and semantics.

-  Finally, adding TypeScript as it is now to JavaScript is probably be a huge task, which we wish to avoid.
+  Finally, adding TypeScript as it is now to JavaScript is a huge endeavor, which we wish to avoid.

 * Compatibility with other type systems: other type checkers, such as Flow and Hegel, may wish to use this proposal to enable developers to use their type checkers to check their code.
-  Making this proposal be only about TypeScript can hamper the effort.
+  Making this proposal be only about TypeScript can hamper this effort.
+"Competition" in this space would be beneficial to JavaScript as it can enable experimentation that will lead to a better type system than the ones we have today, so that when JavaScript is ready to standardize one, a better one, and not necessarily just a popular one, will exist.

 * Some TypeScript constructs are not about types at all.
 An example would be TypeScript's `namespace`, that define namespaces for identifiers to reside in.